Cycling plans and resources

 The Queensland Government's cycling vision is 'more cycling more often' on safe, direct and connected routes.
 The Queensland Cycle Strategy 2017-2027 sets the direction for cycling to achieve this vision and get more people on bikes for school, work, leisure and shopping trips.

 Queensland Parliamentary inquiry into cycling issues

 In June 2013, the Queensland Legislative Assembly requested the Transport, Housing and Local Government Committee inquire and report on issues to improve the interaction of cyclists with other road users.
 The inquiry received 106 submissions from a wide range of cycling stakeholders, including Council, and on 29 November 2013 the Committee tabled its report which made 68 recommendations aimed at improving cycle safety.
-Information on the inquiry, the Committee's report and the Queensland Government's response can be found on the Department of Transport and Main Roads website.

 National plans and resources

 The Australian National Cycling Strategy has been developed as a coordinating framework identifying responsibilities that lie with the various levels of government, the community and industry stakeholders, to encourage and facilitate increased cycling in Australia.